 import the task from a preconfigured XML fileclick here to download the sample file.
 Please edit the file as follows:

-- Rename file to mount.xml type from mount.txt.
+- Rename the file to mount.xml type from mount.txt.

 - Change batch file path “C:\Users\John\Desktop\mount.bat” to batch file path specific to your system.